MayaY2014/softlayer-python/getting-started.md

 git clone git@github.com:softlayer/softlayer-python.git
 ```

-Is this starting to sound Greek?
-[GitHub Help](http://help.github.com) is a great resource for everything GitHub, or download the [Git Cheatsheet](http://github.com/github/training-materials/blob/master/downloads/github-git-cheat-sheet.pdf?raw=true) if you just need a refresher.
+Is the room starting to spin?
+Try [GitHub Help](http://help.github.com).
+It's a great resource for everything GitHub.
+The [Git Cheatsheet](http://github.com/github/training-materials/blob/master/downloads/github-git-cheat-sheet.pdf?raw=true) is also handy if you're the type that *learns by doing*.

 # Installing